annegentle/docs-how-to-contribute/docbook-to-rst/README.rst

 How to convert a book from Docbook to RST
 =========================================

-This directory contains instructions on how to convert a doc repo from Docbook to RST.
+This directory contains instructions on how to convert a document from Docbook to RST.

 These notes should not be taken as authoritative or final until formally released, likely in late 1Q2015.